julianawl/Trilha_Mobile_Alura_Android/README.md

 ````

 ###### :pushpin: Os cursos realizados foram gravados em 2016 utilizando a versão 2.3 do Android Studio e o SDK 23 do Android, com algumas atualizações feitas em 2018.
 Atualmente os cursos se encontram como desabilitados

-## English
-#### In this branch the necessary methods were implemented to make the connection between the agenda app and a web service.
-In th app we can add, edit and remove students from the agenda both in the server and in the app.
-For the upgrades we used: Retrofit, Firebase Cloud Messaging and EventBus.

-#### This app was made with the courses:
-1. Android with Web Service part 1: Synchronize your app with the server
-2. Android with Web Service part 2: More synchronization techniques
-3. Android with Web Service part 3: Offline mode sincronization

-## How to use
-#### The used server is in the _servidor_web_ folder
-#### It's necessary to change the _base_url_ in RetrofitInicializador.java

-###### :pushpin: The courses made were recorded in 2016 using the 2.3 Android Studio and Android 23 SDK, with some upgrades made in 2018.
-Now, the courses are disabled.